A Provably Efficient Method for Tensor Ring Decomposition and Its Applications: Connections to Matrix Product States and Moment Tensors

 The problem of \emph{parameter learning} for such distributions is the following: given $N$ i.i.d. samples drawn from $q$, output estimates $\hat{\mbcQ}_k$ for the cores $\mbcQ_k$ up to gauge invariance.

 \end{definition}

-A cyclic quadratic transformation can be thought of as a stylized generative model which takes a latent space of dimension $rd$ and maps it to a space of dimension $n_1+\cdots+n_d$, where we think of $n_1,\ldots,n_d$ as larger than $r^2$ in keeping with the parameter regime of our main Theorem~\ref{thm:order-d}.
+In this polynomial transformation problem, the condition \(n_k \ge r^2\) is natural in the regime where the observed output dimension is large relative to the latent dimension \(r\).
+A cyclic quadratic transformation can be viewed as a stylized generative model that maps a latent space of dimension \(rd\) to an observed space of dimension \(n_1+\cdots+n_d\), with \(n_1,\ldots,n_d\) naturally playing the role of output dimensions.
 The output space is divided into $d$ patches, each computed by some degree-2 polynomials in the latents, with some consistency between any $(k-1)$-st and $k$-th patch enforced by the fact that they share dependence on the $x_k$ block of latents.

 The following lemma, whose proof is immediate from Wick calculus, establishes the connection between parameter learning of cyclic quadratic transformations and TR decomposition.